AI winter: The SUR debacle

 DARPA was deeply disappointed with researchers working on the Speech Understanding Research program at Carnegie Mellon University.
 DARPA had hoped for, and felt it had been promised, a system that could respond to voice commands from a pilot.
 The SUR team had developed a system which could recognize spoken English, but only if the words were spoken in a particular order.
 DARPA felt it had been duped and, in 1974, they cancelled a three million dollar a year contract.

 Many years later, several successful commercial speech recognition systems would use the technology developed by the Carnegie Mellon team (such as hidden Markov models) and the market for speech recognition systems would reach $4 billion by 2001.

+Reddy gives a review of progress in speech understanding at the end of the DARPA project in a 1976 article in Proceedings of the IEEE.